15 Most Popular Content Management Systems (CMS) 2024

 4. Joomla!

-Joomla is for those looking for a bit of a challenge regarding content management, at least in terms of coding power.
+Joomla is for those looking for a challenge in content management, at least in terms of coding power.

 It’s codebase is much more sophisticated than WordPress, but it benefits from more scalability and back-end integration.